 Lisney made a profit before tax of €674,826 in the year to March 2022.

-Mr Byrne said that while revenues within the residential, advisory and property management segments of the business satisfactorily increased year on year in 2022/23, there was reduced transactional activity in the commercial real estate market in the second half of 2022 and into 2023.
+Mr Byrne said that while revenues within the residential, advisory and property management segments of the business satisfactorily increased year-on-year in 2022/23, there was reduced transactional activity in the commercial real estate market in the second half of 2022 and into 2023.

-This was “primarily due to successive interest rate increases from July 2022 as well as rising inflation and other business costs”, he said, adding: “This impacted the group’s anticipated overall P&L position for the year, resulting in an operating loss at year end.”
+This was “primarily due to successive interest rate increases from July 2022 as well as rising inflation and other business costs”, he said, adding: “This impacted the group’s anticipated overall P&L position for the year, resulting in an operating loss at year-end.”

 The firm last year declared a €500,000 dividend.

-Staff costs were €2.5 million higher on €11.79 million as headcount jumped by 21 to 127 people.
+Staff costs were €2.5 million higher at €11.79 million as headcount jumped by 21 to 127 people.
 Aggregate directors’ pay increased by 30 per cent from €963,468 to €1.25 million in a year when the number of directors rose by one to six.

 '